markisus/pytagmapper/README.md

     python pytagmapper_tools/build_map.py ~/my_map_data
     python pytagmapper_tools/show_map.py ~/my_map

+pytagmapper builds the map by adding in viewpoints to the optimizer one at a time.
+It's heuristics to know when to advance to the next viewpoint are currently very conservative.
+Help it along by pressing ctrl+c to advance to the next viewpoint when the current error gets low enough.

 # Tags Txt Format
 `tags_{id}.txt` is a file containing a list of all tags detected `image_{id}.png`.
 See [example_data/tags_0.txt](https://github.com/markisus/pytagmapper/blob/main/example_data/tags_0.txt) for an example.
 If you are using ArUco, you can use the `make_aruco_tag_txts.py` script to generate these tag txts.